 (MOMA) in honor of the 75th anniversary of renown painter Jacob Lawrence's seminal work The Migration Series.
 (See live footage under "New Works")

-An accomplished voiceover artist and narrator, her voice can be heard on numerous national network television, radio and internet advertising campaigns.
-She has narrated dozens of audiobooks, including THE NEW JIM CROW by Michelle Alexander, GRACE WILL LEAD US HOME: The Charleston Church Massacre and the Hard, Inspiring Journey to Forgiveness by Jennifer Berry Hawes. and I’VE GOT A HOME IN GLORY LAND by Karolyn Smardz Frost for which she received the AUDIOFILE Magazine's Golden Earphones Award.
+An Audie award-winning narrator and voiceover artist, her voice can be heard on numerous national network television, radio and internet advertising campaigns.
+She has narrated dozens of audiobooks, including THE NEW JIM CROW by Michelle Alexander, GRACE WILL LEAD US HOME: The Charleston Church Massacre and the Hard, Inspiring Journey to Forgiveness by Jennifer Berry Hawes (winner of the 2020 Audie Award) and I’VE GOT A HOME IN GLORY LAND by Karolyn Smardz Frost for which she received the AUDIOFILE Magazine's Golden Earphones Award.

 Her affiliations include membership in the Screen Actors Guild/American Federation of Television & Radio Artists (SAG-AFTRA), Actors Equity Association (AEA), The Dramatists Guild, Association for the Study of African American Life and History (ASALH), The Toni Morrison Society, and New York Women in Film & Television (NYWIFT).